Frequently asked questions

 Pop-up plazas are temporary neighbourhood public spaces on side streets.
 They support safe physical distancing, access to local businesses, eating, small-scale gathering, resting, walking and cycling, and other activities.

-What are linear pop-up plazas?
+What are rain-friendly plazas?

 What are the benefits of these plazas?